The Cambridge Companion to Jane Austen compiled by editors Edward Copeland and Juliet McMaster. 2003 (originally printed in 1997).

 2. Henry is a Good Brother

 Eleanor Tilney is the youngest of the Tilney clan.
 She is very reserved and quiet; due to her father General Tilney’s tyrannical ways.
-We know that the father emotionally abused the mother with his attitude and temperment, being a vampire of spirit, and it is easily concluded that he did the same with his daughter.
+We know that the father emotionally abused the mother with his attitude and temperament, being a vampire of spirit, and it is easily concluded that he did the same with his daughter.
 Because of this, Eleanor doesn’t have many friends, the only one being her brother Henry, and then later Catherine.

 The eldest Tilney, Captain Fredrick Tilney, is a lot like his father.
-He is no friend of Eleanoe; leaving Henry to shoulder the big brother responsibilities and to be the protector of his sister.
+He is no friend of Eleanor; leaving Henry to shoulder the big brother responsibilities and to be the protector of his sister.
 Like Mr. Darcy, there are probably a ton of different things he does for his sister, buying her clothing the least of it.